 Be certain that your hands and feet are out of the way before lowering the case after the removal of the casters.
-Failure to do so may result in serious injury. a bubble level on the shelf standard.
+Failure to do so may result in serious injury.
+2. Once the basehorse is properly placed on the shim packs, check the vertical plumb of the case by placing a bubble level on the rear wall.
 Add/remove shim packs as needed.
 For the horizontal level, repeat this process after placing the bubble level on the front sill.